 - Organizational Systems and Leadership in Education: The structure of different educational institutions at multiple levels of education, from primary to post-graduate.
 How different departments and teams collaborate to establish student learning goals and meet students’ needs in the classroom and on campus.

 - Education Policy: The politics of education in America, and the key stakeholders, including historical and current debates around such topics as education standards, campus regulations, and funding for educational programs.
 How recent education reforms have shaped students’ experiences at the K-12 and post-secondary levels.

-While foundational courses in curriculum are a typical component of EdD programs, EdD programs with a specialization in Curriculum and Instruction examine the processes of curriculum development, implementation, and improvement in more detail.
+While foundational courses in curriculum and leadership are a typical component of all EdD programs, degree tracks in Curriculum, Instruction, and Teacher Leadership tend to examine the processes of curriculum development, implementation, and improvement in more detail.
 Concentration courses for these programs may cover topics such as school program funding, staff training and professional development, student instruction, and assessing student progress.
-Samples of courses may include:
+Some examples include:

 - Advanced Topics in Curriculum and Instruction: The latest research and theories on best practices for curriculum development and instruction.
 An in-depth discussion of curriculum mapping, technology in the classroom, collaborating with stakeholders in the curriculum development process, and incorporating new instructional models into the classroom.

 - Curriculum Evaluation and Improvement: The different strategies for assessing curricula and learning outcomes, and how to apply these findings to targeted plans to improve student achievement.

 - Promoting Professional Development: How to develop and implement effective training programs for teachers and other educators, keeping them up to date on standards for curriculum and instruction as they evolve over time, as well as the latest strategies and trends in learning, assessment, and professional collaboration.